MattCode64/Pydoc-/README.md

 def new_feature(x: int) -> int:
     """
-    Implements a new feature with updated algorithm.
+    Implements a new feature with an updated algorithm.

     .. versionadded:: 2.0
     .. versionchanged:: 2.1